atlassian-archive/dataschool/dataschool/_chapters/data-governance/introduction-to-modern-data-governance.md

 ---
 section: book
-title: Introduction - Modern Data Governance and the 4 Stages of Sophistication
+title: Introduction - The 4 Stages of Sophistication
 short: Introduction
 meta_title: Stages of Data Sophistication and Modern Data Governance
 description: Learn how Data Governance practices change as the level of data sophistication